Cary’s been back in touch with an update on his monster layout:

 The Ice House was built in the 1800’s for storage of “natural” ice hauled in from the frozen lakes.
 With the coming of electricity, the owner has upgraded his operation to include an ammonia refrigerant system.

 I always look forward and appreciate getting Alastair’s emails to see what you all are up to.
-I hope to have trains running by the end of summer 2017 and have my layout populated with my creations summer 2018.
+I hope to have trains running by the end of summer and have my layout populated with my creations next summer.
 The sooner the better, I’m running out of room to store them!

 It’s so great to be able to share my progress with other enthusiasts who have the same passion.
 Thanks for viewing my post and happy modeling!